aoancea/git-history/README.md

 ## Abstract
  * [Move a file](#move-a-file)
- * Move a file and edit it at the same time
+ * Edit and move a file
  * Split a file

 ## Move a file